 York New or

 New Yorks will not.
 The second query will do a word match for the name fields.
-Order of words will not be taken into account but all words must match.
+The order of words will not be considered, but all words must match.
 So it would match

 John Doe as well as